fosajeff/snbank/README.md

 - Check account details

     - Our system is able to retrieve the account details for a particular customer by accepting the account number and searching through the stored customer details for a match.
-If a match is found, the customer's details is display in **stdout**.
+If a match is found, the customer's details is display in **stdout**.<br>

     > **STDOUT** - Standard Output Stream